I'm Honey!

 1. Support 365 Days of the Year

 There is a helpline to phone for yourself, friends or family members if the blues are critical.
+Having a conversation with trusted individuals can support your mental and emotional health.
+Reaching out for help can also reduce feelings of isolation and help you feel more connected.
 It is free, confidential and they provide support 365 days of the year.
 The organization is known as SAMHSA – Substance Abuse and Mental Health Services and they can be reached at 1-800-662-HELP (4357).

 2. Coping with The Little Things

 When this happens, I may take America for a walk, or enjoy a warm shower because I do my best thinking in the shower or when listening to French or Hawaiian music.
 These work wonders; my body relaxes and I begin to see the world from a rosier perspective.
 To relax, you may enjoy meditation or trying a yoga class.
+Listen to your own needs and stay present—this can make these routines even more effective.
 I personally find joy in attending Pilates.

 Journaling can help combat the blues